tonysneed/DevWeek.2016.AspNetCore-Docker/README.md

-# DevWeek.2016.AspNetCore-Docker
+# DevWeek 2016: Dockerising ASP.NET Core Applications

-Slides and demos for DevWeek 2016: Dockerising ASP.NET Core Applications
+Slides and demos for my presentation at DevWeek 2016 on **Dockerising ASP.NET Core Applications**